libjohn/workshop_attendance/README.md

 1. Manually move the processed and uploaded registration file from your MyDrive space to Joel's predefined location
     - My Drive > Data and Visualization Services > Workshops > Spring 2017 > Assessment
 1. The [codebook](https://docs.google.com/document/d/1MzJVkMQhAespElJ-JPT8PotqGPmZesk7FbvVTNv5Fo8/edit) defines where you will manually mark attendance, waitlist, and walk-ins.
 You can use the paper Roster to help you complete this section.

+Note: The process of uploading the files can take several minutes.
+The length of time seems to be related to the length of the list and whether this is the first upload session of your day.
+In my experience, the more files I uploaded, the quicker the upload transaction (Hmm, that's a suspect experience.
+It might just be the larger the number of rows, the longer the upload transaction.
+More testing required).

 Note:  In this iteration I added a column **list_type** which helps identify if the attendee came from the registered or waitlisted column.
 In the future I plan to remove this column because it's not in Joel's codebook.  **Therefore**, you must **manually delete** the *list_type* **column** after you have successfully marked the attendance in the GoogleSheet.